Sarah Baartman: Reclaiming the story

 In recent years, some black women have found her story to be a source of empowerment, one that protests the ideals of white mainstream beauty, as curvaceous bodies are increasingly lauded in popular culture and mass media.

 Paramount Chief Glen Taaibosch, chair of the Gauteng Khoi and San Council, says that today "we call her our Hottentot Queen" and honour her.

-Legacy and Honors
+Legacy and honours

 Baartman became an icon in South Africa as representative of many aspects of the nation's history.